News & trends

 Skills Comparison

-Both roles share a foundation of contract law, negotiation, financial accuracy, and understanding of construction methods.
-A QS’s edge comes from technical precision – measurement, cost analysis, valuation methodology, and CVR production.
-The work demands absolute accuracy because a small error compounds over months.
+Both roles share a foundation of contract law, negotiation, and financial accuracy.
+A QS’s edge: technical precision – measurement, cost analysis, valuation methodology.
+A small error compounds over months.

-A CM’s edge is different.
-Strategic thinking matters more than calculation speed.
+A CM’s edge: strategic thinking over calculation speed.
 People management becomes central.
-And stakeholder management – presenting to directors, managing client relationships – becomes a weekly reality rather than an occasional event.
+Stakeholder management – presenting to directors, managing client relationships – becomes weekly rather than occasional.

 How Software Supports Both Roles

-The QS’s biggest frustration with spreadsheets is the time wasted putting data together every month – two days assembling a CVR that is already stale by the time it reaches the CM’s desk.
-What they actually need is a system where costs update as they work: raise an order, and the budget reflects it immediately.
-Process a valuation, and the CVR recalculates.
-No month-end assembly, no version control nightmares, no “making sure you’re looking at the most up-to-date version.”
+The QS’s frustration with spreadsheets: two days assembling a CVR that’s stale by the time it reaches the CM.
+What they need is costs updating as they work – raise an order, budget reflects it.
+Process a valuation, CVR recalculates.
+No month-end assembly.

-The CM’s frustration is different – they cannot see where they stand across the portfolio without chasing individual QSs for reports.
-By the time the numbers arrive, it is too late to intervene.
-What they need is live visibility: which projects are on track, where is margin leaking, and what needs attention this week – available instantly, not after a week of phone calls.
+The CM’s frustration: can’t see portfolio position without chasing individual QSs for reports.
+What they need is live visibility – which projects are on track, where margin is leaking, what needs attention this week.

-The best commercial management systems serve both from a single data set.
-The QS does their daily work – raising orders, processing valuations, tracking costs – and the CM sees that data in real time without requesting anything.
-That is the approach Planyard’s construction budgeting software takes: one system where the QS’s workflow feeds directly into the CM’s portfolio view, so everyone knows where they stand without manual reporting.
+The best systems serve both from a single data set.
+The QS does daily work (orders, valuations, costs) and the CM sees it in real time.
+That’s the approach Planyard’s construction budgeting software takes: one system where QS workflow feeds directly into the CM’s portfolio view.

 "As a construction manager, my work is significantly easier – I can see costs, revenues, and forecasts for every budget line in real-time."